lansing/thingino-sr9700/README.md

 ## Installation Method 1: Precompiled (3.10.14 kernel)

 If you just want it to work, use the pre-compiled kernel module.
-Note that the module will only load if you have an identical kernel veresion to what it was built with.
+Note that the module will only load if your kernel version is identical to what it was built with.

 In this case, it's:

 ```
 # uname -a
-Linux wyzecam-v3-3 3.10.14__isvp_swan_1.0__ #1 PREEMPT Thu Dec 11 22:43:20 UTC 2025 mips GNU/Linux
+Linux $HOSTNAME 3.10.14__isvp_swan_1.0__ #1 PREEMPT Thu Dec 11 22:43:20 UTC 2025 mips GNU/Linux
 ```

+If you see something different (ignore $HOSTNAME) then you will need to move on to method 2 below.

 1. Connect your Thingino camera to Wi-Fi so it has internet access.
 2. SSH into the camera.